tidoust/web-features-viz/README.md

 This repository contains CSV files with statistics computed from [web-features](https://github.com/web-platform-dx/web-features), PNG exports of corresponding graphs generated through [Datawrapper](https://www.datawrapper.de/), and the Node.js script used to produce the CSV files and graphs.

-The goal with the CSV files is to explore possible visualizations of the catalog of features in web-features and assess whether these visualizations tell us something useful about the web platform as seen from main browsers.
+Goal is to explore possible visualizations of the catalog of features in web-features and assess whether these visualizations tell us something useful about the web platform as seen from main browsers.

-**Note:** CSV files use `;` as separator.

-**Note:** The files are not automatically updated and may well be out of sync with the web-features catalog when you read this!
+**Note:** The files and graphs are not automatically updated and may well be out of sync with the web-features catalog when you read this!
 Check last modification dates.

 ## How to run the script